A die cutting machine is used to cut different shapes of card or paper using a die.

 You’ll find a very useful guide for the sandwiches you need to work with a Gemini die cutting machine here.

 What if my die cutting machine does not cut?

-Because there are many different brands of die cutting machines, you do get dies in different thicknesses.
-If your die is too thin for your machine, putting it in a sandwich and running it through your die cutting machine will not create enough pressure to make it cut – it might produce a partial cut, with whispy strands of paper and tears, or might just press a faint shape into the card.
+Because there are many different brands of die-cutting machines, you do get dies in different thicknesses.
+If your die is too thin for your die-cut machine, putting it in a sandwich and running it through your die-cutting machine will not create enough pressure to make it cut – it might produce a partial cut, with wispy strands of paper and tears, or might just press a faint shape into the card.

 Increase the thickness of your sandwich by adding a shim.
 This can be just a sheet of cardboard from an old cardboard box, which can pass through the rollers at the same time as the sandwich.
 It is just there to add thickness to make sure the right pressure is added to the die so that it cuts the paper or card.

-As well as cutting dies, your die cutting machine can be used for other things too!
+As well as cutting dies, your die-cut machine can be used for other things too!